amry666/saba-framework/README.md

 - 2024-09-02 13:20:54 | +Feature: Add new fitur to activate Google ReCaptcha v2 on login.
 - 2024-09-01 20:32:42 | add new feature: show whitelabel info on login page (with 2 position option) & show in app footer, add timer to refresh on connection failed to sso
 - 2024-08-30 09:54:03 | dropdown with parent_id disabled condition, treeview with filter
-- 2024-08-29 18:27:31 | handle if field_value not present on dropdown
-- 2024-08-29 14:45:19 | default form from currentExpandableRow  on add modal only selectable
-- 2024-08-28 12:27:27 | fix some bugs on dev-mode menu create, still progress on table_tree, fix some style on treeview, add fetch button on orgchart

 =====================================